 Also — if you want to keep up with the latest news and announcements, join our mailing list.

-We are pleased to announce that MultiMarkdown Composer 2 is now available for purchase at the Mac App Store.
+In the meantime, MultiMarkdown Composer 2 is still available for purchase at the Mac App Store.

 You can also check out the demo version of MultiMarkdown Composer — see how it works before you buy it!

 MultiMarkdown Composer is a text editor for Mac that is designed from the ground up around the MultiMarkdown Syntax.
 It is designed to make writing in MultiMarkdown (or Markdown) even easier than it already is, with automatic syntax highlighting, built in previews, easy export to any format that is supported by MultiMarkdown, and more!

 By using an editor built around MultiMarkdown, you can focus on the actual writing, rather than worrying about formatting and styles.
 Let the computer deal with that when you’re ready to export your document to another format.

 MultiMarkdown Composer has been completely rewritten over the last year to be faster, more accurate, more flexible, and easier to use.
 Since version 1 was released, we have received a lot of valuable feedback and suggestions for improvements.
 We have been able to implement almost all of those suggestions, plus a few more:

 Because Composer is built around MultiMarkdown, it is able to intelligently predict what you’re going to want next.
 Whether creating a list, a table, or a section title, Composer will help automatically format your text to make writing easy as possible: